Gasteren/HandyNotes_NaigtalTeleports/README.md

 # HandyNotes_NaigtalTeleports

-A HandyNotes plugin that plots the Manaforge Translocator Network nodes on Naigtal (Patch 12.0.7 Void Showdown zone).
+Adds Manaforge Translocator Network node locations for Naigtal

 ## Features
 - Marks all four translocator nodes on the world map and minimap: